codio/knowledge/source/common/develop/ide/editing/jupyter.rst

 After you have completed installing the software you will need to :ref:`create a new stack <create-stack>` or a :ref:`new stack version <update-stack>` to provide this for your students.

+The Codio Jupyter stacks based on Ubuntu 22.04 all utilize JupyterLab, and you should open the file as a JupyterLab (see above) to use all the features of the extension.

+You can check if JupyterLab is installed in your stack by entering the command ``jupyter --version`` in the terminal.
+This command will inform you which Jupyter packages are installed.
+If JupyterLab is not installed, you should open the Jupyter Notebook as a file.